News

 NowThis – AeroFarms 360 Tour

-AeroFarms in Newark, NJ grows over 2 million pounds of greens a year without sunlight, soil or pesticides, making it the world’s largest indoor vertical farm.
+AeroFarms in Newark, NJ grows over 2 million pounds of microgreens a year without sunlight, soil or pesticides, making it the world’s largest indoor vertical farm.
 See how they do it in 360° VR. #Gear360

 The Future of Farming May Not Involve Dirt or Sun